stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 of `a + b` cannot be performed until `b` is produced by `instruction 1`.

 Let's assume that `instruction 1` is currently executing on the `MULTIPLY` unit.
-The CPU decodes `instruction 2`, Instead of detecting a data hazard and stalling the pipeline `instruction 2` will be placed in the reservation station of the `ADD` execution unit.
+The CPU decodes `instruction 2`, instead of detecting a data hazard and stalling the pipeline `instruction 2` will be placed in the reservation station of the `ADD` execution unit.
 The RAT indicates that `b` is busy and being produced by `insruction 1`.
 This means `instruction 2` cannot execute right away.
 Next, we